Calculate your mortgage

 - If you’re a first home buyer who is buying or building a new home, you may qualify for a $10,000 grant under the First Home Owner Grant (New Homes) scheme.

-- First home buyers who are nurses, teachers or police, may be eligible for the Shared Equity Home Buyer Helper initiative to own property with the NSW Government.
+- Key workers buying their first home, single parents, older singles, and victim-survivors of domestic and family violence may be eligible for the Shared Equity Home Buyer Helper initiative to own property with the NSW Government.

 If you're a single parent or single person aged 50 or over, you may be eligible for the Shared Equity Home Buyer Helper initiative to own property with the NSW Government.